-Early on when organising this trip to Zanzibar, I came across the wonderful Emerson Spice Hotel.
-I immediately wanted to book a night in this incredible 19th century Swahili mansion.
+Early on when organizing this trip to Zanzibar, I came across the wonderful Emerson Spice Hotel.
+I immediately wanted to book a night in this incredible 19th-century Swahili mansion.

 The Emerson Spice not only have the most unique rooms ever, but it also has the best restaurant in town.
 On our last day in Zanzibar, we had dinner at the Tea House, Emerson Spice rooftop restaurant, and it was a feast.